DHBW-FN-TIT20/C-Abschluss-Intel4004Emulator-UnitTest/README.md

 * Compile unittest.cpp according to the [Compile](#Compile) section
 * Run the compiled file, for help, take a look at the [How to run](#How-to-run) section
 * For help during execution, take a look at the [Bug fixing](#Bug-fixing) section
+> Note: Due to the fact that I made some changes to the given sample solutions, some of the unit tests for Intel4001 and Intel4004Stack might fail.
+In that case you have to decide wheter you want to stick to the sample solution or make changes according to the unit tests.

 ## Compile
 ### Windows: